 There is this idea about conspiracy theories.
 It’s that conspiracies aren’t possible or so rare as to be irrelevant.
 If conspiracies happened, so the argument goes, there would always be someone who would speak out and so we’d know about them.

-It’s such a naive view.
+It is such a naive view.
 Despite this mainstream belief, conspiracies happen all the time.
 And people do speak out about them quite often, whether or not the MSM pays it much attention.

-We have numerous official documents and other evidence about conspiracies that weren’t known while they were happening, often only becoming verified decades later.
+We have voluminous official documentation and other evidence about conspiracies that weren’t known while they were happening, often only becoming verified decades later.
 Even when evidence shows the official story doesn’t make sense, any alternative explanation is a conspiracy theory by default, until some damning evidence finally comes forth.
 But even deathbed confessions by insiders (spymasters, covert operation agents, etc) are regularly dismissed for the type of people who get involved in conspiracies are those with reputations of secrecy and deceit.

 Probably most of what militaries, alphabet soup agencies, organized crime, corporations, etc does in secret never comes to light.
 Conspiracies, if successful, are designed to be hard to prove with few paper trails and a surfeit of plausible deniability.